lsmvivek/jules_installation/README.md

 # JULES Installation, setup and run 🛠️🌏💨
-Welcome to my reop! \\
+Welcome to my reop! \2
-Get started with JULES land surface energy balance model.\\
-This repository contains documentation and scripts to facilitate the installation of JULES for research purposes. \
+Get started with JULES land surface energy balance model.\2 This repository contains documentation and scripts to facilitate the installation of JULES for research purposes. \
 I learnt JULES on my visit to Department of Civil and Environmental Engineering, Imperial College London, Sept-Nov 2023.